lunarmodules/Penlight/doc/manual/01-introduction.md

 This is not really intended for _access control_ because external code can write to `mp._a` directly.
-It is possible to have this kind of control in Lua, but it again comes with run-time costs, and in this case a simple audit of code will reveal any naughty use of 'protected' fields.
+It is possible to have this kind of control in Lua, but it again comes with run-time costs.